telekom-security/tpotce/cloud/ansible/README.md

 If you are running on a machine which asks for a sudo password, you can use:
 `ansible-playbook --ask-become-pass deploy_tpot.yaml`

-The Playbook will first install required packages on the Ansible Master and then deploy a new server instance.
+The Playbook will first install required packages on the Ansible Master and then deploy one (or more) new server instances.
-After that, T-Pot gets installed and configured on the newly created host, optionally custom configs are applied and finally it reboots.
+After that, T-Pot gets installed and configured on them, optionally custom configs are applied and finally it reboots.

 Once this is done, you can proceed with connecting/logging in to the T-Pot according to the [documentation](https://github.com/telekom-security/tpotce#ssh-and-web-access).